Frequently Asked Questions

 We accept donations by mail, telephone and online.
 For more information visit the DONATE section of our website.

 How can I raise money to benefit Debra?

-You can raise money to support Debra’s programs and services and research to find a cure by hosting a Local Event in your area.
+You can raise money to support Debra’s programs and services and research to find a cure by hosting a Supporter Led Event in your area.
 Go to our TAKE ACTION section for fundraising ideas and more ways you can help.

 How much of donated funds go to support Debra’s programs and services?

 89.4 cents of every dollar donated to Debra is used to support EB patients and their families and to fund research towards a cure.

 Is Epidermolysis Bullosa Contagious?